beignetbytes/tsxlib-rs/README.md

     pub floatvalue: f64
 };
 ```
-In the last two benchmarks we transform this struct to
+In the last two benchmarks we transform the struct above to
 ```
     #[derive(Clone,Copy,Serialize,Default)]
     struct OtherStruct{